 The European Patent Office (EPO) uses oral proceedings as a means to bring pre-grant examination and post-grant opposition proceedings to a close.
 Oral proceedings will be appointed when the EPO considers it expedient to discuss outstanding issues face to face and/or at the request of any party to the proceedings.
 Consequently, the majority of EPO oppositions conclude with oral proceedings.
 Oral proceedings are rarer during pre-grant examination, but are typically appointed when the EPO intends to refuse the application.
 The Boards of Appeal also hold oral proceedings during the appeal procedure.

 Whilst the COVID-19 pandemic was the trigger for these changes, the new provisions relating to examining division oral proceedings are not time-limited or conditional and will therefore remain in place even after worldwide travel restrictions are lifted.
-Moreover, if the pilot project for opposition division oral proceeding is deemed a success, the EPO is likely to continue with it on a voluntary, or even mandatory, basis after April 2021.
+Moreover, if the pilot project for opposition division oral proceeding is deemed a success, the EPO is likely to continue with it on a voluntary, or quite possibly a mandatory, basis after September 2021.
 Likewise, the Boards of Appeal may continue with, and expand, videoconferencing if they believe it is working well.

-With the default position for oral proceedings before examining divisions now being videoconference, we can expect the majority of examining division oral proceedings to take place by videoconference.
-That is because the default position is now for oral proceedings before examining divisions to take place by videoconference unless there are “serious reasons” against doing so, and the scope of “serious reasons” appears fairly limited.
-For example, the need to take direct evidence is cited as a reason for conducting oral proceedings in person.
+With the default position for oral proceedings before examining divisions now being videoconference, and the same for opposition oral proceedings from 4 January 2021, we can expect the majority of examining and opposition division oral proceedings to take place by videoconference.
+The scope of the “serious reasons” that might necessitate an in person oral proceedings appears fairly limited.
+Examples of serious reasons include: reasons relating to a participant as an individual (e.g. a proven visual impairment that prevents a representative from following oral proceedings on screen), and reasons related to the nature and subject-matter of the proceedings (e.g. where they involve the demonstration or inspection of an object where the haptic features are essential).
 By contrast, a non-specific preference for oral proceedings in person or a lack of suitable equipment are not considered serious reasons.

-If an applicant prefers examining division oral proceedings to be conducted in person, it would be advisable to put a request on file early, together with reasons (e.g. a likely need to take evidence directly).
+If a party prefers examining or opposition division oral proceedings to be conducted in person, it would be advisable to put a request on file early, together with “serious reasons”.
 It is also possible that the EPO may be open to conducting examining division oral proceedings in person on account of the complexity of the subject-matter at issue, though it remains to be seen whether this will happen in practice.
+If the request is accepted, the oral proceedings are likely to be rescheduled to take place in person after 15 September 2021.

 An advantage of videoconferencing is that participants are not bound to any particular geographic location as long as there is a stable internet connection.